Rinat Akhmetov Foundation

-The Rinat Akhmetov Foundation (former Foundation for Development of Ukraine) is a non-profit organization established July 15, 2005 by Rinat Lyeonidovich Akhmetov, a Ukrainian businessman.
-Mission of the Foundation: "Work for people by eliminating the causes of burning social problems; implementing the best practices of Ukraine and other countries, developing unique system solutions; obtaining the optimal result with every project and action".
+The Rinat Akhmetov Foundation (former Foundation for Development of Ukraine) is a non-profit organization established on July 15, 2005 by Rinat Leonidovich Akhmetov, a Ukrainian businessman.
+The previous name of the organization was Foundation for the "Development of Ukraine".
+Mission of the Foundation is: "Work for people by eliminating the causes of burning social problems; implementing the best practices of Ukraine and other countries, developing unique system solutions; obtaining the optimal result with every project and action".
 Foundation has two offices functioning in Kyiv and Donetsk, Ukraine.

 History

 The Foundation was created by SCM Holdings as part of the implementation of its corporate social responsibility policy.
 Before March 2008, the Foundation for Development of Ukraine functioned as SCM Group's corporate charitable foundation.
-Since 19 March 2008, the Foundation for Development of Ukraine has been operating as a private charity of Rinat Akhmetov, the main shareholder of SCM Group, while remaining SCM's permanent partner in the implementation of various projects in the field of charity.
+Since March 19, 2008, the Foundation for Development of Ukraine has been operating as a private charity of Rinat Akhmetov, the main shareholder of SCM Group, while remaining SCM's permanent partner in the implementation of various projects in the field of charity.

-In 2014, the Foundation initiated its largest program, Rinat Akhmetov Humanitarian Center, in order to assist residents of Donbas who suffered from the armed conflict.
+In 2014, the Foundation initiated its largest program, Rinat Akhmetov Humanitarian Center, to assist residents of Donbas who suffered from the armed conflict.
 During six years, the Foundation focused all of its resources on helping Donbass civilians affected by the armed conflict.
 Over 16 years of its work, the Foundation helped eight million people survive, three and a half million of them received help in Donbas in the framework of the program Rinat Akhmetov Humanitarian Center.
 In March 2021, the Foundation teamed up with British experts and made a survey of the social impact from the project Food Assistance to Population.
 The social value of the Rinat Akhmetov Foundation's help to beneficiaries is worth more than $1 billion.

 In 2017, the Rinat Akhmetov Foundation ranked the first among the Top 5 private charitable foundations of Ukraine.
 In addition, for many years, the Foundation has remained the best-known charitable organization in Ukraine and a leader in providing humanitarian aid.
 According to a survey by Kyiv International Institute of Sociology (KIIS), this is the opinion the majority of Ukrainians expressed – 95% of population.
 During the KIIS survey, almost half of the country's citizens named the Rinat Akhmetov Foundation the largest charitable organization in Ukraine.

 In February 2022, with the beginning of a new phase of the war between Russia and Ukraine, the Foundation focused its efforts on humanitarian aid to Ukraine and Ukrainians.
 This included food assistance packages for population and medicines for public hospitals.
-From the outbreak of the full-scale war in Ukraine, the Foundation provided more than 500,000 units of medicines to the Ministry of Health of Ukraine.
+From the outbreak of the full-scale Russian invasion of Ukraine, the Foundation provided more than 500,000 units of medicines to the Ministry of Health of Ukraine.